remicmacs/stellarisen/API.md

 Routes can also be declared in bulk, with multiple possible methods, associated with multiple middlewares, etc. A request with a URL failing to match any declared route will be responded with a 404 error status code.

 ### Controllers
 Controllers are objects handling the **business logic** of the application.
 It is a common object in OOP (e.g. in the MVC architecture).
-Each controller is provided with every needed dependancy.
+Each controller is provided with every needed dependency.
 It means that every controller works in isolation from other controllers, handling a specific category of requests

 ### Middleware
 TODO : Schema